Cartoon pornography: History

 One of the earliest examples of erotic animation is The Virgin with the Hot Pants, a stag film that opens with an animated sequence featuring an independent penis and testicles pursuing a naked woman and having sex with her, then another sequence of a mouse sexually penetrating a cat.
 Another early example is Eveready Harton in Buried Treasure, a 6.5-minute silent black-and-white animated film produced in 1928 by three US animation studios, allegedly for a private party in honor of Winsor McCay.
 It features a man with a large, perpetually erect penis who has various misadventures with other characters and farm animals, plus his penis detaching and doing things on its own.
-In 1932, Hakusan Kimura (木村白山）completed Japan's first erotic animation Suzumi bune using touches of Ukiyo-e style.
+In 1932, Hakuzan Kimura completed Japan's first erotic animation Suzumi-bune using touches of Ukiyo-e style.

 The Golden Age of Porn, which saw mainstream filmmakers and cinemas tentatively experiment with sexually explicit material with fully developed plots and storytelling themes, also saw some renewed interest in similar erotic animation.
 Examples include Out of an Old Man's Head (1968) by Per Åhlin and Tage Danielsson, Tarzoon: Shame of the Jungle (1975) by Picha and Boris Szulzinger, and Historias de amor y masacre (1979) by Jorge Amorós.
 Animator Ralph Bakshi produced Fritz the Cat (1972) (based loosely on the comic of Robert Crumb), which was the first animated film to receive an "X" rating in the US.
-The Italian film Il nano e la strega (released in English as King Dick, 1973) was a Medieval fantasy story told entirely by hand-drawn animation.
+The Italian film Il nano e la strega (released in English as King Dick, 1973) was a medieval fantasy story told entirely by hand-drawn animation.
 Once Upon a Girl (1976) featured live-action framing sequences around pornographic versions of well-known fairy tales.
 Animerama was a series of animated erotic films begun by Osamu Tezuka: A Thousand and One Nights (1969), Cleopatra (1970), and Belladonna of Sadness (1973).
-In addition, Known as mockbusters: Maruhi Gekiga, Ukiyoe Senichiya (1969), Do It!
+In addition, known as mockbusters, Maruhi Gekiga, Ukiyo-e Senichiya (1969), and Do It!
 Yasuji's Pornorama (1971) released.